sciZer0/7/c/README.md

 Importantly, this possibility itself to take Energy for free isn’t new per se.

-We take free Energy in many cases, we just don't understand this.
+We take free Energy in many cases, people just don't understand this.

 For example, when you breathe in the air you are taking free Energy from the environment — from the surrounding space — from the Universe.